core-wg/coral/draft-ietf-core-coral.md

 <!-- also the sequences can even be different, which is something at least the serialization supports;
 maybe we may want to put a stop to the madness there and impose order, or someone comes up with a reason why we actually want that. -->

+Exceeding the RDF-like model,
+this represents CoRAL's focus on the discovery of possivble future application states over the description of a graph of resources.

 ### Observations